pickledish/pickledish.github.io/_drafts/2021-03-13-outsourcing.md

 ## A Few Examples

 To help make the point a little more real, let's look at a few examples that most folks come across often in everyday life.
-Some of these you might have encountered before, others might be new to you.
+Some of these instances you might have encountered before, others might be new to you.

 - **Clothing**.
 Most people are aware now that all the larger retailers outsourced the sewing of their clothes decades ago to abused adults and children in developing countries.
 What might not be as known is how rapidly this shift away from buying local happened.
 In 2020, the amount of American-made clothing made up just 2 percent of what was purchased by American consumers, down from [_95 percent_ in 1960](https://www.kqed.org/lowdown/7939/madeinamerica). <br/>
 <br/>